Large Language Models for Combinatorial Optimization of Design Structure Matrix: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a knowledge-informed optimization approach that leverages LLMs to perform iterative combinatorial optimization on DSMs.
-By integrating structural network information with contextual domain knowledge, the proposed method leverages the advanced reasoning capabilities of LLMs to iteratively generate and refine high-quality solutions.
-Experiments conducted on various DSM cases demonstrate that the proposed approach outperforms both stochastic and deterministic baselines in terms of convergence speed and solution quality.
-The consistent performance gains observed when incorporating domain knowledge further reveal the value of combining semantic insight with mathematical reasoning.
-These results suggest that LLMs provide a promising foundation for a new paradigm in design optimization and decision support, particularly within the complex and knowledge-intensive environments of engineering design.
+In this paper, we proposed a knowledge-informed optimization approach based on LLMs for solving DSM sequencing, a representative combinatorial optimization problem in engineering design.
+By integrating structural network information with contextual domain knowledge, the approach exploits the reasoning capabilities of LLMs to iteratively generate and refine candidate solutions.
+Experiments on various DSM cases show that the proposed method outperforms both stochastic and deterministic baselines in terms of convergence speed and solution quality.
+Further evaluations demonstrate that the framework scales to larger and more complex problem instances, and can be readily adapted to alternative optimization objectives with minimal modification.
+The consistent improvements observed when domain knowledge is incorporated highlight the benefit of combining semantic insight with mathematical structure.
+Overall, this study demonstrates that LLMs provide a promising foundation for advancing engineering design optimization and decision support, particularly in complex and knowledge-intensive engineering contexts.